mozilla/mozilla-club-activity-ping-kong/activity-data/content/en/activity.md

 ### Introduction

-Ask learners, *“How do you get to the Internet?”*
+Ask learners, *"How do you get to the Internet?"*

 Take a few ideas from the group, then explain the following: